exponentialR/SamuelAdebayo/clo1uk22y000009lj1yftd4pb.md

 #### A. Radial Distortions

-1. **Barrel Distortions**

-Barrel distortion is a sub-type of radial distortion, where straight lines appear to curve outward from the centre of the image.
+1. **Barrel Distortions:** Barrel distortion is a sub-type of radial distortion, where straight lines appear to curve outward from the centre of the image.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1697994379079/90d52331-74c4-4ae4-aa76-f363b8e7dfdf.png align="center")

 The image magnification decreases with distance from the optical axis.
 This causes straight lines near the edge of the field to bend inward, resembling the shape of a barrel.
 This type of distortion is common in wide-angle lenses.

-1. **Pincushion Distortion**

-    Conversely, image magnification increases with the distance from the optical axis in pincushion distortion.
+1. **Pincushion Distortion:** Conversely, image magnification increases with the distance from the optical axis in pincushion distortion.
 The result is that straight lines bend outward from the centre, akin to a pincushion

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1697994279778/0eda4134-2def-4466-a282-d03371951dcc.png align="center")